 Even with a well-thought-out budget, you may not be able to cover the many expenses that arise during training.
 If you are struggling to pay rent, cover moving expenses or afford general spending, options to help you manage these expenses include:

 Traditional banks can make obtaining a personal loan difficult, but there are solutions specifically made for veterinarians.
 Panacea Financial’s PRN Personal Loan works to reduce these common roadblocks to financing.
-With no cosigner, low, fixed interest rates and no credit score requirements, we can help you make your way through residency and avoid high-interest credit cards to get by.
+With no cosigner and low, fixed interest rates, we can help you make your way through residency and avoid high-interest credit cards to get by.

 According to the American Veterinary Medical Association, vet school students graduate with an average of $183,302 in debt, based on 2019 graduates.
 This is lower than the average medical and dental school debt — $201,490 and $292,169 respectively.